What We Do

 A liquidated damages clause is a clause in your employment contract which provides for a fixed amount of compensation to be paid to the employer upon the occurrence of an event, e.g. if you fail to commence employment by a certain date, terminate the contract before the end of a fixed term, or if you leave the company before the agreed minimum period after the company has sent you for training.

-A liquidated damages clause is likely to be held to be valid if it is a genuine pre-estimate of the employer’s loss should the employee terminate his/her employment.
+A liquidated damages clause is likely to be valid if the employer suffers a loss because of the employee breaching the employment contract.

-If you wish to pursue any damages against the employer, you would have to commence court proceedings and prove losses that you have suffered as a result of the employer’s purported breach.
+If you wish to claim any compensation against the employer, you will have to take legal action and prove that you have suffered losses as a result of the employer’s action.

 Breach of Contract

-A breach of contract is a violation of any of the agreed-upon terms and conditions of the employment contract.
+A breach of contract is a violation of the terms and conditions of the employment contract.

 Examples of breach of contract by the employee: